 Helping a Rescue Dog That Is Scared of Everything Requires Patience

 Dealing with a rescue dog scared of everything requires a multi-modal approach and implementing behavior modification is not an easy task.
-My heart goes out to all dog owners who commit their time and patience in this endeavor.
-The process may be long and many dog trainers depict it as tedious as "letting paint dry," only that it takes, days, weeks, months and sometimes even years for ameliorating critical cases.
+My heart goes out to all dog owners who commit their time and patience to this endeavor.
+The process may be long and many dog trainers depict it as tedious as "letting paint dry," only that it takes, days, weeks, months, and sometimes even years for ameliorating critical cases.

 There are also never guarantees in dog behavior modification that things may work out as wished, sometimes even despite the help of a professional.
-Pointing this out is important out to avoid creating unrealistic expectations in dog owners and potential frustration and heartaches.
+Pointing this out is important to avoid creating unrealistic expectations in dog owners and potential frustration and heartaches.

 Finally, it's important to debunk the myth that shy, fearful and reactive aren't dogs who are "just in need of some obedience training."
 Training is not a cure-all, a magical pill that will solve all behavior problems.
 Rather, shy, fearful and reactive dogs often need behavior modification first and then obedience training may follow, often at the response substitution phase.